luisRlugo/Anime-Directory-/README.md

 # Goals

-I want the webiste to automatic show up a list of popular anime I want to add a Filter so that the user can chose from certain genres I want to add a Manga page and have that generate any manga the user looks up I also want to add a characters pop up
+I want the webiste to automatic show up a list of popular anime.
+I want to add a Filter so that the user can chose from certain genres.
+I want to add a Manga page and have that generate any manga the user looks up.
+I also want to add a characters pop up.

 # Tech/framework used